ENQA General Complaints Policy for Third Parties

 The European Association for Quality Assurance in Higher Education (ENQA) is a membership association of quality assurance agencies based in the European Higher Education Area.
-In order to be accepted as members of ENQA, the agencies need to demonstrate, through an external review by an independent panel of reviewers, that they comply with the European Standards and Guidelines (ESG).
+In order to be accepted as Members of ENQA, the agencies need to demonstrate, through an external review by an independent panel of reviewers, that they comply with the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
 The membership is given for five years at a time and requires a new review process prior to renewal.
-Membership in ENQA is voluntary for quality assurance agencies.
+The membership in ENQA is voluntary for quality assurance agencies.

-- a member agency’s compliance with the ESG, or
+- a member agency’s compliance with the ESG

-- the integrity of the external review and decision making process on the basis of which the agency was admitted as a member of ENQA.
+- the integrity of the external review and decision making process on the basis of which the agency was admitted as a member in ENQA.

 ENQA does not have a mandate to:

 - review individual processes or decisions of its member agencies concerning a particular higher education institution or programme.
-ENQA will not make statements regarding the outcomes of such procedures, or assess any specific decision by the agency concerned, nor
+ENQA will not make statements regarding the outcomes of such procedures, or assess any specific decision by the agency concerned.

 Complaints have to be submitted to the ENQA Secretariat in writing by email, fax, or regular mail.
 Any documents should be attached in plain text or pdf format.
 Direct mailing to individual staff members of the Secretariat or of the Board members is strongly discouraged as complaints received through these channels will not be considered as official formal complaints.
 ENQA will acknowledge the receipt of complaints within seven days.

 The complaint will be considered by the ENQA Board.
 ENQA reserves the right to ignore submissions that are bogus or obviously unsubstantiated.
-The ENQA Board will decide if and what action to take, as appropriate and in line with the ENQA Guidelines for External Reviews and ENQA Statutes.
+The ENQA Board will decide if and what action to take, as appropriate and in line with the Guidelines for ENQA Agency Reviews and ENQA Statutes.